Tight contact structures on the Brieskorn spheres -\Sigma(2,3,6n-1) and contact invariants: Introduction

 \subsection{Acknowledgement}

-This work was started when the authors met at the 2008 France-Canada meeting, we therefore thank the Canadian Mathematical Society, the Soci\'et\'e Math\'ematique de France and CIRGET for their hospitality.
+This work was started when the authors met at the 2008 France-Canada meeting; we therefore thank the Canadian Mathematical Society, the Soci\'et\'e Math\'ematique de France and CIRGET for their hospitality.
 We also thank Ko Honda for suggesting the problem to the first author and helping him to work out the upper bound in 2001, and Thomas Mark for useful explanations about Heegaard Floer homology with twisted coefficients.
+We finally thank the anonymous referees for helping us improve the exposition.
 The first author acknowledges partial support from the ANR project `Floer Power.'